 Create a folder for each school you plan to apply to.
 In the folder, you can store admissions information and applications materials to easily reference and compare.

 Step 3: Keep a calendar with application deadlines clearly marked.

 Some schools have strict deadlines for their applications, while others will accept applications year-round.
-Make sure you know the deadlines for each school you’re applying to, and check to see if there are deadlines you have to apply by in order to qualify for financial aid.
+Make sure you know the deadlines for each school you’re applying to – including priority and scholarship deadlines – and check to see if there are deadlines you have to apply by in order to qualify for financial aid.